 The Cheshire and Warrington Complex Dependency Programme was set up in 2015 following a successful bid for £5m Transformation Challenge Award funding from the Ministry of Housing, Communities and Local Government (MHCLG).

 The overall aim of the Complex Dependency Programme was to improve how services across the sub-region (Cheshire East Council; Cheshire West and Chester Council; Warrington Borough Council and Halton Borough Council) were managed and delivered to better identify and support families and individuals with complex needs.
 The programme looked at improving preventative work to help families and vulnerable adults avoid reaching crisis point, as well as services providing effective crisis management for those that are already at that point.
-Ecorys were commissioned in autumn 2015 to provide an independent evaluation of the Complex Dependency Model which can be accessed via the following link (insert link).
+Ecorys were commissioned in autumn 2015 to provide an independent evaluation of the Complex Dependency Model which can be accessed here.

 The five programme elements and key successes are:

 - Well embedded front doors across the sub region providing single point of contact for professionals.